 Obtaining a U.S. green card is a multi-step process.
 If you are a foreign worker seeking a green card, the first step in the process is normally to obtain a job offer from a U.S. employer.
 After that, the employer completes a labor certification on your behalf, which is itself a prerequisite to your applying for a green card.
 Labor certification, commonly known as PERM, is a multi-step process within itself, as explained here.

-The PWD is an important aspect of the PERM process, because immigration law requires employers to pay foreign workers at least the prevailing wage for the worker’s position.
+The PWD is an important aspect of the PERM process, because U.S. immigration law requires employers to pay foreign workers at least the prevailing wage for the worker's position.
 PWDs can vary greatly based upon the geographic location of the job.
 For example, the PWD for an attorney working in metropolitan New York is going to be very different from the PWD for an attorney working in rural Texas.
-Employers must provide the correct worksite location on the prevailing wage request to ensure that the DOL gives them the accurate PWD.
+Employers must provide the correct worksite location on the prevailing wage request to ensure that the DOL assigns an accurate PWD.

 The next recruitment step is especially critical, as the entire point of the PERM process is to demonstrate to the DOL that no willing and qualified U.S. workers applied for the job opportunity.
 Your employer must conduct "good faith" recruitment, which means the recruitment must be genuinely calculated to attract any available U.S. workers.
 (See Employer Recruitment Requirements Under PERM for details.)

 For PERM, there are three mandatory advertisements.
 Your employer must place an advertisement with the state workforce agency in the state of intended employment.

-For instance, let’s say your employer is located in Virginia, but the job opportunity is located in Maryland.
+For instance, let's say your Washington, DC-area employer is located in Virginia, but the job opportunity is located within the State of Maryland.
 Your employer must place the advertisement with the Maryland state workforce agency, since that is the area of intended employment.

 Additionally, your employer must place newspaper advertisements on two different Sundays.
 The newspaper must be the major newspaper of general circulation in the area of intended employment.
 In the above example, a good choice for the newspaper would be the Washington Post.